AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 ## Translation

 - Unable to create XLIFF projects with human translation.
 (16964)
-- Translation projects experience UTF conversion problems.
+- Translation projects experience UTF conversion problems with the October 2023 release of Experience Manager Guides.
 (16530)
 - Translation projects fail to add new language jobs to Adobe Experience Manager 6.5 SP18 with the October 2023 release of Experience Manager Guides.
 (15398)

 ## Cloud Service